shahaditya1007/KN-King-Solutions/02/exercises/02/README.md

   return O;
 }
 ```
-(a) Identify the directives and statements in this program.
+(a) Identify the directives and statements in this program?

 (b) What output does the program produce?

 # Solution